ChevanR/Project5-6/testplan.md

     - A user can from country A connect to the server in Country B, this can be tested by using a VPN connection between the server and client
 - **Users get haptic feedback**
     - The user can feel the difference between the height of different buildings or terrain
+- **Clients identification**
+    - A client can be identified based on name tag or color
+- **Haptic controls map movement**
+    - The map moves around based on the input of the user
+- **Client needs to go between 1st and 3rd person**
+    - The user can switch their camera between 1st and 3rd person
+- **1st and 3rd person needs to be done with gestures (haptic)**
+    - The switching between 1st and 3rd person, can now be done using gestures
+- **Client communication via microphone**
+    - Clients can communicate with one another using their microphones
+- **Haptic & VR user experience**
+    - Acceptence is given by the product owner, but should include all three combinations of latency with VR & Haptic